-13 The State Administrative Tribunal Regulations 2004 r.
+12 The State Administrative Tribunal Regulations 2004 r.
 43 contains provisions which may be relevant for this Act.

-14 The Machinery of Government (Miscellaneous Amendments) Act 2006 s.
+13 The Machinery of Government (Miscellaneous Amendments) Act 2006 s.
 454 provides general transitional provisions concerning references to chief executive officers that are amended or deleted by that Act.

-15 On the date as at which this compilation was prepared, the Public Health (Consequential Provisions) Act 2016 s.
-101 and Pt.
-5 Div.
-3 had not come into operation.
-They read as follows:

-101. Various references to “Health Act 1911” amended

-(1) This section amends the Acts listed in the Table.

-(2) In the provisions listed in the Table delete “Health Act 1911” (each occurrence) and insert:

-Health (Miscellaneous Provisions) Act 1911

-Table